chinmay-choudhary/healthapp-log-analysis/README.md

 2. run the dash app by running the `app.py`
 3. run the dockerised version of the dash app by following the steps below

-Note: Before running any code run the following first
+Note: Before running any code in your local environment run the following command first
 ```bash
 pip install -r requirements.txt
 ```